Count Only the Happy Moments

 Count Only the Happy Moments (Swedish: Räkna de lyckliga stunderna blott) is a 1944 Swedish historical drama film directed by Rune Carlsten and starring Sonja Wigert, Arnold Sjöstrand and Olof Widgren.
 It was shot at the Centrumateljéerna Studios in Stockholm and on location in the Old Town and in Uppsala.
 The film's sets were designed by the art director Bertil Duroj.
-It is based on a short story by Guy de Maupassant.
+It is based on the 1882 Guy de Maupassant short story Une veuve ("A widow").

 Synopsis

 Dressmaker Annemarie falls in love with rising businessman Viktor Branzell, but his middle-class family disapprove of her humble origins.